se-edu/learningresources/contents/swift/welcome-to-swift.md

 }
 ```

-To learn more about Optionals, such as Optional Chaining and "dangerously" Force Unwrapping, check [this](https://hackernoon.com/swift-optionals-explained-simply-e109a4297298) out.
+To learn more about Optionals, such as Optional Chaining and "dangerously" Force Unwrapping, check out this [article](https://hackernoon.com/swift-optionals-explained-simply-e109a4297298).

-If you would like to seek a second (or more) opinion about Optionals, check out this [StackOverflow answer](http://stackoverflow.com/questions/24003642/what-is-an-optional-value-in-swift)
+If you would like to seek a second (or more) opinion about Optionals, check out this [StackOverflow answer](http://stackoverflow.com/questions/24003642/what-is-an-optional-value-in-swift).

 ## Structs